Mikoyan-Gurevich I-350

-The Mikoyan-Gurevich I-350 (Izdeliye M), was a Soviet Cold War-era experimental fighter aircraft.
+The Mikoyan-Gurevich I-350 (Samolet M), was a Soviet Cold War-era experimental fighter aircraft.
 It was the first Soviet aircraft able to maintain supersonic speed.

 Design and development

 From 1947, work began on a new axial-flow turbojet by OKB-165, led by Arkhip Mikhailovich Lyulka.
 OKB Mikoyan-Guryevich designed the I-350 around this engine, the 46.107 kN Lyul'ka TR-3A (redesignated as the Lyulka AL-5).
 Resembling a scaled-up MiG-17, the I-350 had a long slim fuselage, mid-set 57° swept wings and a wide-chord fin mounting a tailplane at half-span.

 Given the OKB designation Izdeliye M, it was the first Soviet fighter able to fly stably at supersonic speeds.
 Redesignated as the I-350, the I-350M-1 first prototype was fitted with a RP-1 Izumrud airborne interception radar and the second prototype, I-350M-2, was fitted with a Korshun airborne interception radar.